top of page

 Mestia is small, remote, and quietly captivating with several outstanding restaurants.
 Rising throughout the town are Mestia’s iconic Svan towers, medieval stone structures that give the place its unmistakable silhouette.
 Built between the 9th and 12th centuries, these defensive towers once protected families and entire clans from invasions, avalanches, and feuds.
 Today, they stand like weathered sentinels, scattered among houses and fields, anchoring the town firmly in its history and giving Mestia a timeless, almost mythical feel—especially when dusted with fresh snow.

-Skiing in Mestia revolves around two very different but complementary resorts.
+Skiing in Mestia centers on two very different yet complementary resorts.
 Hatsvali, just above town, is smaller and more intimate, with well-groomed runs weaving through forested terrain and excellent views back down into the valley.
 It’s ideal for warm-up days, storm skiing, and relaxed laps.
 Tetnuldi, by contrast, is expansive and dramatic.
-Most of its terrain sits above treeline, opening into wide bowls that are perfect for freeride skiing.
+Most of its terrain lies above treeline, opening into wide bowlsperfect for freeride skiing.

 One place in Mestia deserves its own footnote—and probably a pilgrimage: Mountain Kebab.
-I’m not exaggerating when I say it may be the best shawarma in the Caucasus.
-Simple setup, no frills, just incredibly good food.
-Nikita, a Russian snowboarder behind the counter, turns out kebabs that are perfectly spiced, generously filled, and exactly what your body wants after hours on snow.
-I even packed one up to take onto the mountain—a literal mountain shawarma, eaten on the slopes with cold fingers and zero regrets.
+I’m not exaggerating when I say it may be the best shawarma in the Caucasus: simple setup, no frills, just incredibly good food.
+Nikita, a Russian snowboarder behind the counter, turns out kebabs that are perfectly spiced, generously filled, and exactly what your body wants after skiing.
+I even packed one up to take onto the mountain—a literal mountain shawarma, eaten on the slopes with cold fingers.

 Nikita’s (not his real name for obvious reasons) story stayed with me as much as the food.
 He’s Russian, but he fled the war because he couldn’t bring himself to fight—or kill—his Ukrainian brothers, and because staying and protesting would likely have cost him his life.
 We talked for a while, then he pulled out a bottle of vodka.
 We did a couple of shots right there in the shop—for peace, and for an end to the war.
 It was one of those moments travel gives you when you least expect it: standing in a small mountain town, eating an exceptional kebab, sharing vodka with a stranger, and realizing that skiing, food, and politics can collide in ways that feel quietly human and oddly hopeful.